 Bipolar disorder is a complex disorder that's defined by dramatic or unusual mood episodes of highs and lows.
 The episodes of mania and depression can range from very mild to extreme in their intensity and severity.
 With bipolar disorder, mood episodes can come on gradually over many days or even weeks.
 Or they can come on suddenly, occurring over the course of just a few days.
 To count as episodes, symptoms must occur as a constellation of features that affects not only mood but also sleep, energy, thinking, and behavior and must last for at least several days, representing a change from your normal self.

-With bipolar disorder, the person may feel major depression or extreme elation.
+With bipolar disorder, the person may experience episodes of major depression or of extreme elation and excessive energy.
 The elation is called mania.
 The mood episodes of bipolar disorder are accompanied by disturbances in thinking, distortions of perception, and impairment in social functioning.

 Bipolar disorder was once thought to affect about 1% of the population.
 Some experts now believe it's higher, perhaps affecting 3% to 4% of the population.
 There are no laboratory tests to diagnose bipolar disorder, and its symptoms can overlap with other psychiatric disorders.
 As a result, it's often misdiagnosed and undertreated.